 Demand for Bamboo Sticks is More Than 3000 Tonnes Each Day

-The incense stick or Agarbatti industry in India is as big as about 3,500 Crore business market share and which thrived on local raw materials of Bamboo is now having to import more than 65 percentage of their major raw materials that is the Bamboo sticks from either Vietnam or China and even major players such as Ambika Agarbattis who hold BSE size of 4.71% currently among the aroma products makers are among the worst hit.
+The incense stick or Agarbatti industry in India is as big as about 3,500 Crore business market share and which thrived on local raw materials of Bamboo is now having to import more than 65 percent of their major raw materials that are the Bamboo sticks from either Vietnam or China and even major players such as Ambika Agarbattis who hold BSE size of 4.71% currently among the aroma products makers are among the worst hit.

-The whole of Agarbatti industry in India taken together is importing their major raw materials that is Bamboo to the tune of more than 260 truck loads and each load is about 10 tonnes every single day for running the show and that cost them dearly on import duties of about 28% and this in spite of the fact our country is richer in Bamboo stick resources than from where we are having to import them.
-And all this because of wrong governmental policies on cutting Bamboos and using them to make Agarbattis and the process if adopted, becomes so much cumbersome that it might cost more than the cost of importing these Bamboos from China and Vitenam and the hassles are too large.
+The whole of Agarbatti industry in India taken together is importing their major raw materials that are Bamboo to the tune of more than 260 truckloads and each load is about 10 tonnes every single day for running the show and that cost them dearly on import duties of about 28% and this in spite of the fact our country is richer in Bamboo stick resources than from where we are having to import them.
+And all this because of wrong governmental policies on cutting Bamboos and using them to make Agarbattis and the process if adopted, becomes so much cumbersome that it might cost more than the cost of importing these Bamboos from China and Vietnam and the hassles are too large.

 Agarbatti Making is a Labor-Intensive Process

-BSS Reddy the Principal Chief Forest Conservator of AP in India says that transporting these Bamboo sticks from forests to their production units is one big hassle for our agarbatti manufacturers as they have to prove the fact about source of obtaining these bamboo sticks to the Forest Departments which becomes quite cumbersome and causes frustrations as well as delays.
+BSS Reddy the Principal Chief Forest Conservator of AP in India says that transporting these Bamboo sticks from forests to their production units is one big hassle for our agarbatti manufacturers as they have to prove the fact about the source of obtaining these bamboo sticks to the Forest Departments which becomes quite cumbersome and causes frustrations as well as delays.
 Ambika Agarbattis is one of the major players among the makers of Agarbattis in India that has a turnover of more than 1350 crores a year by way of making and exporting Agarbattis has declared that they are having to incur an increase of about 30% more in production cost owing to importing raw materials that is Bamboo Sticks from China.

 India’s Bamboo Resources Exceeds Demand

-VM Rajashekharan the CEO of ITC brands of Agarbattis has stated that this is one of the worst situations that this age old Agarbatti making industry is witnessing where we are having to incur huge manufacturing costs with an increase of more than 25% due to having to import Bamboo sticks.
-This trend is eventually going to result in rise in prices of Indian made Agarbattis and the story is going to turn quite awkward such that countries like China which has an abundance of cheap labor are going to capture this huge potential business and start manufacturing Agarbattis and going to lead India and snatch the world market share.
+VM Rajashekharan the CEO of ITC brands of Agarbattis has stated that this is one of the worst situations that this age-old Agarbatti making industry is witnessing where we are having to incur huge manufacturing costs with an increase of more than 25% due to having to import Bamboo sticks.
+This trend is eventually going to result in rising in prices of Indian made Agarbattis and the story is going to turn quite awkward such that countries like China which has an abundance of cheap labor are going to capture this huge potential business and start manufacturing Agarbattis and going to lead India and snatch the world market share.